-Efficiency, ESG, and Sustainability - More than half of F500 companies have made commitments to reduce greenhouse gases, with the aim of achieving net-zero emissions by the year 2050 or sooner.
-Yet as we move into 2024, fewer than 20 percent of CIOs and IT teams have been asked to directly contribute to these efforts, industry surveys reveal.
-Specific guidance as to what, where, and how those contributions should be achieved, as well as budgets specifically allocated to overseeing and measuring effectiveness, is even sparser.
-This will change in 2024 as many more executives will be measured on delivering real results without counting on "greenwashing" - the practice of making the company look more environmentally friendly than it really is - to realize their goals.
-Yet, few IT executives know where to begin to implement this process or what the key metrics should be.
+Efficiency, ESG, and Sustainability - While most F500 companies have made commitments to reduce greenhouse gases, with the aim of achieving net-zero emissions by the year 2050 or sooner, there is now a shift to back away from these commitments.
+Fewer than 20 percent of CIOs and IT teams have been asked to directly contribute to these efforts, industry surveys reveal.
+Specific guidance to-date is mostly lacking and, given the new direction from the Trump administration and its impact on corporate executives, RFG expects to see no change in the guidance or any increased sustainability push by top management.

+Few IT executives know where to begin to implement a sustainability/efficiency process or what the key metrics should be.
 Moreover, these initiatives will be exceptionally difficult to bring to fruition without cross-enterprise alignment and agreement on targets, goals, and the necessary funding.
-[For those interested in understanding the data center metrics and how to achieve them, RFG can help.
+[For those interested in understanding the data center sustainability metrics and how to achieve them, RFG can help.
 It is an area that RFG has specialized in since 2004.]

 Regarding the age of scarcity, IT executives can expect pockets of scarcity of energy and/or water in many locations around the world, especially during extreme weather conditions.
-Not only will IT and Facilities executives need to reduce their carbon emissions by 2030, but they will also need to find ways to become more efficient and more sustainable.
-The last time that enterprises were incented to improve data-center efficiencies was more than a decade ago - and, sadly, much of that institutional knowledge is now lost through attrition, retirement, and downsizing of IT staff.
-Less low-hanging fruit through natural upgrades of highly inefficient hardware exists today; thus, more intellectual and integrated solutions to these challenges will be required.
+The addition of genAI solutions will exacerbate the problem, by adding up to 20 percent more in power requirements for new applications.
+Not only will IT and Facilities executives need to reduce (or at least contain) their carbon emissions by 2030, but they will also need to find ways to become more efficient and more sustainable.
+The last time that enterprises were incented to improve data-center efficiencies was more than a decade ago - and, sadly, much of that institutional knowledge is now gone.
+To be effective IT organizations may have to implement data center modernization projects in conjunction with (and possibly as a prerequisite to) colocation or on-premises genAI projects.

-While the push for efficiency and sustainability is optional in most countries, the revised Energy Efficiency Directive (EU) 2023/1791, which was adopted by the European Parliament and the Council earlier this year, is now in effect.
+While the push for efficiency and sustainability is optional in most countries, the revised Energy Efficiency Directive (EU) 2023/1791, which was adopted by the European Parliament and the Council is now in effect.
 The new EED establishes an EU legally-binding target to reduce the EU's total energy consumption by 11.7% by 2030 (relative to the 2020 reference scenario).
 It sets annualized targets and requires each member state to transpose most of the different elements in the directive into national law within two years.